 Decrease the watering if you notice the fern isn’t growing.
 Mist regularly if there’s low humidity.

-Phlebodium aureum doesn’t like when water is poured directly into the plant’s heart (rhizome); thus, it’s ideal to water from the sides.
+Phlebodium aureum doesn’t like when water is poured directly into the plant’s heart (rhizome); thus, it’s ideal to water the soil surface from the sides.

-Blue Star Fern doesn’t need extra fertilizer, but give it diluted regular fertilizer in the growing stage.
+Blue Star Fern doesn’t need extra fertilizer, but give it diluted regular houseplant fertilizer in the growing stage.

 Avoid overfeeding, as this can damage the fern.

 Soil and Transplanting

 Since Blue Star Fern is an epiphyte, it isn’t very terrestrial like other ferns.

 Therefore, a potting soil mix isn’t the ideal means of planting it.

 Opt for something looser as these plants prefer a moist environment but do not like a waterlogged potting mix.